-For the RR and RD the row marked 'Total' contains the maximum of RR or RD, a measure of the range Abbreviations: RR=Rate Ratio; IDisp=Index of Disparity; T=Theil Index; MLD=Mean Log Deviation; RD=Rate Difference; BGV=Between Group Variance.
+\For the RR and RD the row marked 'Total' contains the maximum of RR or RD, a measure of the range Abbreviations: RR=Rate Ratio; IDisp=Index of Disparity; T=Theil Index; MLD=Mean Log Deviation; RD=Rate Difference; BGV=Between Group Variance.

 Changes in the relative and absolute race-ethnic disparity in cervical cancer incidence are shown in Table 34.
-In terms of the overall change in race-ethnic disparity from 1990 to 2001 for women <45, there is generally agreement among the set of relative measures and among the absolute measures, but there is disagreement between the absolute and relative measures.
-All of the relative measures indicate an increase in disparity whereas and both absolute measures show a decrease.
+In terms of the overall change in race-ethnic disparity from 1990 to 2001 for women <45, there is generally agreement among both relative and absolute measures, with all relative measures indicating an increase and both absolute measures showing a decrease.
 Between 1990 and 1995 both the RR and the IDisp suggest that race-ethnic disparity has increased by >40% but T and MLD suggest a moderate decrease (~ -10%).
 The opposite is true between 1995 and 2001, with RR and IDisp suggesting a 10-20% decrease but T and MLD suggesting a 23-27% increase in relative disparity.
 For absolute disparity the magnitude of the overall decline is greater for the BGV (-39%) than for the RD (-18%).
 Between 1995 and 2001 the RD suggest a decline in disparity while the BGV suggest minimal change.
 The disagreement between the RD and BGV is likely due to the fact that, while Hispanics consistently had the highest rate, the lowest rate shifted from AI/AN to the A/PI group, which would affect the RD more than the BGV.